I miss arcades.

-You just can't make that dramatic entrance at Dave and Busters, pull a quarter out of a jingling deep pocket of coins and slam it on the machine to let the guy playing Street Fighter know you got next and is about to kick his ass off the machine.
-It's just not the same with a Dave and Busters card that you have to swipe.
+You can’t make that dramatic entrance at a Dave and Busters, pull a quarter out of a jingling deep pocket of coins, and slam it on the machine to let the guy playing Street Fighter know you got next and are about to kick his ass off the machine.
+Slamming a Dave & Buster’s card you have to swipe doesn’t feel right.

-NBA JAM - GREATEST ARCADE GAME EVER (NOT NAMED STREET FIGHTER)
+NBA JAM – THE GREATEST ARCADE GAME EVER (NOT NAMED STREET FIGHTER)

 Why wasn’t he?

-The GOAT was MIA on NBA Jam (and the NBA Live games) because Jordan owned his own likeness and NBA Jam creator Midway couldn't pay his licensing fee.
-Apparently, it wasn't too much for that silly Chaos in the Windy City game.
+The GOAT was MIA in NBA Jam (and NBA Live) because Jordan owned his likeness, and NBA Jam creator Midway couldn’t pay the licensing fee.
+Apparently, it wasn’t too much for that silly Chaos in the Windy City game.

-The other problem these Bulls fans had against me, along with the help of Larry Johnson and Zo, was finding out Pippen and the Bulls weren't as good as they should have been.
+The other problem the Bulls-playing competitors had when playing against me, Larry Johnson, and Zo was that Pippen and the Bulls weren’t as good as they should have been.

 Why was that?